mas-bandwidth/gafferongames/content/post/state_synchronization.md

 };
 </pre>

 First up you can see that we include a sequence number in each packet so we can determine out of order, lost or duplicate packets.
-I recommend you run the simulation at the same framerate on both sides (for example 60fps) and in this case you can use the sequence number work double duty as the frame number.
+I recommend you run the simulation at the same framerate on both sides (for example 60fps) and in this case you can make the sequence number work double duty as frame number.

 Input is included in each packet because it's needed for extrapolation.
-Like deterministic lockstep we send multiple redundant inputs so that in the case of packet loss it is very unlikely that an input is dropped, but unlike deterministic lockstep, if don't have the next input we don't stop and wait for it, we continue forward with the last input received.
+Like deterministic lockstep we send multiple redundant inputs so in the case of packet loss it is very unlikely that an input gets dropped.
+Unlike deterministic lockstep, if don't have the next input we don't stop and wait for it, we continue forward with the last input received.

 Next you can see that we only send a maximum of 64 state updates per-packet.
-We have a total of 901 cubes in the simulation so we need some way to select the n most important state updates to include in each packet.
+Since we have a total of 901 cubes in the simulation so we need some way to select the n most important state updates to include in each packet.
 We need some sort of prioritization scheme, one that lets us send state updates for important objects rapidly, while distributing updates across less important objects so all objects have a chance to bubble up and get sent.

 To get started each frame walk over all objects in your simulation and calculate their current priority.
 For example, in the cube simulation I calculate priority for the player cube as 1000000 because I always want it to be included in every packet, and for interacting (red cubes) I give them a higher priority of 100 while at rest objects have priority of 1.